jankstar/MovieCat/README.md

 It would be possible to create several files, which you later join together with ffmpeg - this is not currently supported.

+For decoding the WebM data, `arrayBuffer` objects are used; these are limited to 2 GByte - this function is only available for smaller files.
+The upload processes slices in 2 GByte blocks (array of blobs).

 ## File api

 If the function `showDirectoryPicker` is available, a card for a directory and file handling is displayed.
 A file can be read and also written to this directory when saving (download button/function).